-How to change the Mac display for the visually impaired
+Visually impaired?
+These accessibility features on Mac will help you out!

-If you have certain sensitivities or color blindness, there are accessibility features on Mac that can help you get the most out of your experience.
-You can invert colors, increase contrast, and more.
-Here's how to get your Mac display working for you.
+If you have particular sensitivities or color blindness, there are accessibility features on Mac that can help you get the most out of your experience.
+For example, you can invert colors, increase contrast, and more.
+These may be small things for the average person, but they can really make all the difference in the world when you have difficulty seeing.

+Here's a look at the Mac accessibility options for the visually impaired.
+And if you're in the market for a new Mac, then check out our recommendations for the best MacBooks.
+They're fantastic at running macOS Monterey.

 How to invert colors